Lincoln Logs

 Lincoln Logs are an American construction toy for children, consisting of square-notched miniature lightweight logs used to build small forts and buildings.
 They were invented around 1916 by John Lloyd Wright, second son of well-known architect Frank Lloyd Wright.
 Lincoln Logs were inducted into the National Toy Hall of Fame in 1999.
-They are named after U.S. president Abraham Lincoln, who once lived in a log cabin.
+They are named after U.S. president Abraham Lincoln, who was born and lived in a log cabin.

 Starting in 2014, Lincoln Logs were manufactured by K'NEX Industries Inc. In late 2017, K'NEX was bought out by Basic Fun, Inc., of Florida.
 Pride Manufacturing, of Burnham, Maine, manufactures Lincoln Logs for Basic Fun, and the rights to the IP are owned by Hasbro.
 In 2024, Basic Fun filed for Chapter 11 bankruptcy protection.
 The company will use bankruptcy proceedings to repay its creditors while remaining in operation.